salab/iccheck/plugins/vscode/README.md

 and therefore is not perfect.
 While ICCheck detects many cloned codes correctly, it may also detect many false-positives.

-This plugin was developed mainly for academic research.

 Repository: https://github.com/salab/iccheck

 <!--